jixu1992/Creation-Wall/README.md

   - A user can drag the picture on the canvas.

 Users can use gestures to trigger some events.
+  - Based on the one dollar recognizer to compare user's stroke to the template.
   - Draw a circle to launch the searching bar.
   - Draw a pigtail to close the searching bar.
   - Draw a cross to request closing the window.

 To run the project:
   - "cd" the project repository.
   - "node app.js".
   - Open a browser and enter "http://127.0.0.1:8080" (or type the server's IP address).

 There are some parts that we can ameliorate:
   - Add a specific area to draw gestures to avoid conflicts.
   - Synchronize the inserted image to other users.
   - Right click on the canvas to add text.